simplenote-vim/simplenote.vim/README.md

 A vim plugin to interact with the [simplenote][1] API.
 Now you can take simple notes directly from your favourite editor.

-## This is work in progress and won't probably work until at least v0.1.0

 ## Installation
 Just copy `simplenote.vim` into your plugin folder.
 But you really want to use [pathogen][5] for your plugin management.